Close Menu

 (Sahih Muslim)

-3. Causes of severe Punishment on the Day of judgment
+3. Causes of severe Punishment on the Day of Judgment

 Backbiting is also one of the reasons for severe punishment on the Day of Judgement.
-The prophet (peace and blessings be upon him) said:
+The Prophet (peace and blessings be upon him) said:

 “On the night of Israa’ and Miraaj I passed by some people who had copper nails and they were scratching their faces and their chests with them.
 I asked Jebril: ‘Who are these people?’
 He said; ‘They are being punished because they used to eat people’s flesh in their lives, i.e. used to backbite and insult others.”
 (Abu Dawud)